Gold miners face new challenge in plummeting gold price

 TORONTO A steep drop in the price of gold will hit profits at mining companies that are already straining under rising costs, and could prompt some miners to rethink their capital spending.

-Gold companies big and small sold off on Monday and Tuesday as the prospect of central bank gold sales and fears that the U.S. might reduce monetary stimulus tipped spot gold prices off a ledge, to a more than two-year low around $1,300 an ounce. <GOL/>
+Gold companies big and small sold off on Monday as the prospect of central bank gold sales and fears that the U.S. might reduce monetary stimulus tipped spot gold prices off a ledge, to below $1,400 per ounce. <GOL/>

 "Everybody was enjoying the high tide, and now that the tide is coming down you're seeing who's swimming naked, and the thing is, everybody's swimming naked," said Veritas Investment Research analyst Pawel Rajszel, who is broadly negative on the sector.

-The S&P/TSX Global Gold index .SPTTGD ended down 9.3 percent on Monday after touching its lowest point since late 2008.
+The S&P/TSX Global Gold index .SPTTGD was down 8.0 percent by afternoon, after touching its lowest point since late 2008.

 ANALYSTS SPLIT ON MAJORS